dantasfiles/dantasfiles.github.io/_cornell/ilrob.md

 - *How the Other Half Eats: The Untold Story of Food and Inequality in America* by Priya Fielding-Singh
 - *The Once and Future Worker: A Vision for the Renewal of Work in America* by Oren Cass
 - *Bottlenecks: A New Theory of Equal Opportunity* by Joseph Fishkin
 - *Friends and Fortunes: Social Capital Inequality in America* by Cornwell et al.

+## Junior level

+**Understanding and Improving Decision Making** `ILROB 3240 (fa26)`
+- *Judgment & Decision Making: Psychological Perspectives* by David Hardman